tymyrddin/purple/source/docs/ai-security/index.rst

 Ten pages map where that influence takes hold, eight forming a sequential chain, two cutting across it.

-The attacks that target the model itself, evasion, poisoning, extraction, inference, and prompt injection, are documented as red tradecraft in `learned models <https://red.tymyrddin.dev/docs/through/learned-models/>`_.
-The defensive use of AI as a detection method, distributed across the attacker techniques it counters rather than gathered under one heading, is in the blue notes:
+The attacks that target the model itself, evasion, poisoning, extraction, inference, and prompt injection, can be found as red tradecraft in
+`learned models <https://red.tymyrddin.dev/docs/through/learned-models/>`_.
+The defensive use of AI as a detection method, distributed across the attacker techniques it counters rather than gathered under one heading, can be found in the blue notes:
 `behavioural detection <https://blue.tymyrddin.dev/docs/counter/evasion/behavioural-detection/>`_,
 `UEBA tuning <https://blue.tymyrddin.dev/docs/counter/collection/ueba-tuning/>`_, and `detecting AI stego <https://blue.tymyrddin.dev/docs/counter/exfiltration/detecting-ai-stego/>`_.